EnigmaCurry/d.rymcg.tech/README.md

 whoami $
 ```

-Notice that the `PS1` prompt has been set so that it will remind you
+Inside the sub-shell, the `PS1` BASH prompt has been set so that it
-of your current locked instance: `(context=d.rymcg.tech project=whoami
+will remind you of your current locked instance:
-instance=foo)`

-To exit the sub-shell, press `Ctrl-D` or type `exit`.
+`(context=d.rymcg.tech project=whoami instance=foo)`.
+You have access

-Inside of the subshell, you have all of the same `make` targets, but
+to all of the same `make` targets as before, but now they will apply
-now they will apply to the instance:
+to the instance by default:

 ```
+## Inside of the foo instance sub-shell ...
-make config                  # (Re)configures bar instance
+make config                  # (Re)configures foo instance
-make install                 # (Re)installs bar instance
+make install                 # (Re)installs foo instance
-make destroy                 # Destroys bar instance etc...
+make destroy                 # Destroys foo instance etc...
 ```

+To exit the sub-shell, press `Ctrl-D` or type `exit` and you will
+return to the original parent shell and working directory.

 ### Overriding docker-compose.yaml per-instance